If you are looking to escape into a world of luxury, personalised service

 Choice for accommodation:

 1st day, Get familiarized with your area by visiting some of the best sightseeings on the island.
 After a generous breakfast with local products that can be ordered in advance and a morning swim at the villa (if you have a pool), you can head off to the underground magic world of Drogarati Cave.
 At the end of the tour you can either stop for horse riding (you can ask for the ride at the beach!) or donkey trekking or drive direct to Antisamos beach, where you can relax on the free sunbeds and enjoy a snack, get a massage or a drink by the sea.
 If you want to be more private you can walk a little bit further in the beach (have in mind that stones are bigger on that side so you may need special shoes if you are not used to it).
 At the center of the beach, there is a variety of watersport activities to choose from or just go for a mini cruise in the nearby beaches.
+Pop into IN Gallery to shop for fine art and tasteful gifts, just off the main square.
 You can finish your day with a nice dinner at Familla restaurant in Sami, followed by a drink at Carena bar in Agia Efimia.

 4th day If you wake up early you can visit Karavomilos Lake, (a beautiful peaceful spot with a circular lake and ducks just a few meters from the beach).
 From there you can take the seaside walk path to the village of Sami (just 1km) to get your breakfast and then come back or the other way round.
 Here you can get some time off to relax, arranging to get a spa, manicure, massage or special body treatments. Υou can hire a boat for the day, from Agia Efimia, I suggest you stop in the isolated beaches (not reachable from the road) on the way to the north and enjoy your privacy.
 You can end up at Agia Sofia and Horgota beaches (both reachable by car as well).
 Returning to Agia Efimia little port you can enjoy a mediterranean meal at Sea Rock ws or Dendrinos restaurant, overlooking the sea (both have the honor to offer you amazing moon rises – don’t miss full moon here) .
 Then you can get a drink at Carena bar.